CHEAP VAN INSURANCE

 - Is it a higher interest rate for a bigger car price discount?

 You should see the total amount payable over the course of the agreement on the finance quote.
 If you have this number, you can compare deals from different lenders.
 Keep in mind though, that the total amount payable does not include deposit contribution discounts.
-Make sure that you take in all the numbers in order to compare properly.
+Make sure that you take in all the numbers in order to compare properly when done.

 For PCP finance deals, you can check the overall cost by multiplying the monthly instalments by the agreed total number of payments.
 Then add the deposit amount plus any other initial contact costs.
 The number you get is the amount you will have paid when you return the car at the end of the agreement, provided, of course, that the car has no damage and you have not exceeded the mileage limit.